We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 1. United States Environmental Protection Agency.
 Technical Fact Sheet - Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA).

-2. Polytetrafluoroethylene - an overview | sciencedirect topics.
+2. ScienceDirect.
+Polytetrafluoroethylene - an Overview.

 3. United States Environmental Protection Agency.
-Basic information on PFAS.
+Basic Information on PFAS.

 Continue to 5 of 8 below.